DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 **KLOKSPID MKII MODULE SPECIFICATIONS**

-This **16HP** versatile clock source, named **KlokSpid MkII**, will be the successor of _2017 KlokSpid_ module (from Ohmer free plugin).
+This **16HP** versatile clock source, named **KlokSpid MkII**, will be the successor of _2017 KlokSpid_ module, offered by Ohmer (free / open source) plugin.
 Typically, this module is:

-- Totally free, all features for everyone (including non-OhmerPrems members!).
+- Totally free, all features are available for everyone, including non-OhmerPrems members!

-- A "CPU-controlled"-like clock generator (standalone), or clock modulator (slave mode, when CLK input is patched to another clocking source), including a main touchscreen-like display, plus an info display below the continuous encoder.
+- "CPU-controlled"-like versatif clock generator (standalone), or clock modulator (slave mode, when CLK input is patched to another clocking source), including a main touchscreen-like display, plus an info display below the continuous encoder, usable as low-frequency oscillator (LFO), BPM-based envelope generator, optional (per-output) euclidean rhythms, and optional pitch quantizer.

-- RGB LEDs (all LEDs).
+- All embedded LED on module's chassis are RGB.

-- Up to 8 independent outputs.
-By default, outputs 1-4 are active (pulse 1ms, amplitude 10V, offset 0V, amplitude above offset, in-phase, BPM x1 ratio).
-Outputs 5-8 are turned off (RED LEDs) to save CPU, can be turned on as your needs (via touchscreen **Select Output** menu, then output # clickable box, then **Modifier** menu item).
+- 8 independent outputs.
+Please notice by default outputs 1-4 are active (pulse 1ms, amplitude 10V, offset 0V, amplitude above offset, in-phase, BPM x1 ratio), "a contrario" outputs 5-8 are turned off (their LED are lit, red color) in order to save CPU.
+Any output you want can be turned on, obviously, depending your needs, via touchscreen **Select Output** menu, then output # clickable box (the output becomes current for parameter editings), then **Modifier** menu item.

-- For each output, they're special modifiers, named **utility modifiers**, such **GATE** (constant +5V/+10V gate while clock is running, 0V when stopped), **START** (short 1ms +5V/+10V pulse as soon as the clock is started), **STOP** (short 1ms +5V/+10V pulse as soon as the clock is stopped), and **OFF** (the output is totally disabled - it sends 0V constantly, all internal processings are ignored).
+- For each output, they're special modifiers, named **utility modifiers**, such **GATE** (send constant +5V or +10V high-state gate while the clock is running, 0V when stopped), **START** (send short 1ms +5V or +10V pulse as soon as the clock is started), **STOP** (send short 1ms +5V or +10V pulse as soon as the clock is stopped), may be useful to control external modules such sequencer, switches... **OFF** shutdown the output - it sends 0V constantly (all internal processings are bypassed).
+Most usage are 1 to 4 outputs, it's the reason why - by default - the extra outputs 5-8 are natively disabled.

-- Up to 8 inputs: CLK (can become bipolar -5V/+5V, or unipolar 0V/10V **CV1** input), RUN (can become bipolar -5V/+5V, or unipolar 0V/10V **CV2** input).
-Native CV3 can become **RESET** instead (useful to reset/realign all internal phases), and CV4 to CV8 (default bipolar -5V/+5V, or unipolar 0V/10V).
-Use **Select Input...** menu item from touchscreen to access a particular input to be configured.
+- Up to 8 inputs: **CLK** is designed to receive voltage from another clocking source.
+This input can be turned to bipolar -5V/+5V, or unipolar 0V/10V **CV1** input, in case you'll need extra CV inputs).
+RUN input can become bipolar -5V/+5V, or unipolar 0V/10V **CV2** input.
+Native CV3 can become **RESET** input instead, useful to reset/realign all internal phases.
+Finally they're extra CV4 to CV8 (default **bipolar -5V/+5V**, optionally **unipolar 0V/10V**).
+Simply use **Select Input...** menu item from touchscreen to access a particular input to be configured.

-- Output waveform can be PULSE, TRIANGLE (including ramp down, ramp up, and "perfect" isosceles triangle), SINE (including half sine and humps), Sample & Hold, CONTINUOUS voltage (based on V-Offset setting, modulable by CV), ALARM (first pulse on clock start, second - last - pulse on next beat, at 'BPM x ratio'), LIN/LOG and LIN/EXP envelope generators, and 8 optional custom wavetables (at the moment, only WAVE **Xfer Serum-compliant** wavetable files are supported, other layouts come later).
+- Output waveform (per output) can be either PULSE, TRIANGLE (including ramp down, ramp up, and "perfect" isosceles triangle, via _Tilt_ parameters), SINE (including half sine, and humps), Sample & Hold, CONTINUOUS OFFSET voltage (based on V-Offset setting, who can be modulated by any CV), ALARM (send first pulse on clock start, send second - but last - pulse on next beat, when 'BPM x ratio' is reached), LIN/LOG and LIN/EXP envelope generators, and 8 optional custom wavetables (at the moment, only 32-bit float IEEE .wav **Xfer Serum-compliant** wavetable files are supported, other formats will come later).

-- Controllable either by continuous encoder + "SET" (blue) button + "Cancel" button combo, and by touchscreen! some controls (like page arrows) are usable by touchscreen only.
+- The module can be controlled either by continuous encoder + **SET** (blue) button + **Cancel** button _"combo"_, and by touchscreen!
+However, some controls (like page arrows) are usable only by touchscreen.

 - On displays, colorscheme is simple: cyan = selectable item.
 Yellow = current selection/active menu item/box, editing BPM, editing slave mode...
 Gray = disabled item (locked).